Fighting

 AstraZeneca Pharmaceuticals LP et al. v.
 Becerra et al.

-Status: Judge ruled against AstraZeneca on March 1, 2024
+Status: Judge ruled against on March 1, 2024 and AstraZeneca appealed ruling on April 30, 2024

 Drug: Farxiga